leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 ### Use Local Stores as Warehouses

-This can be a problem in urban areas due to the lack of space and high realestate prices.
+This can be a problem in urban areas due to the lack of space and high real estate prices.

 A way to solve this problem is to use your physical stores as both inventory and depot locations.